DylanKontos/sydneyguitarcollective/README.md

-*No logner hosted from this repo
+*No longer hosted from this repo

 Previously hosted @ at [https://www.sydneyguitarcollective.com](https://www.sydneyguitarcollective.com)